sawaken-experiment/Shallo-Scheme/README.md

 shallow-scheme is my own implementation of Scheme language.

 Many essential elements of Scheme language are implemented.

+(But, this implementation does NOT meet any official Scheme SPEC such as R5RS, R6RS.
+So, shallow-scheme is not Scheme exactly.)

-### For example ###
+### Features ###
     Continuation (call/cc)
     Macro (not hygienic)
     Tail Call Optimization
     Exception System
     Garbage Collector

-(But, this implementation does NOT meet any official Scheme SPEC such as R5RS, R6RS.
-So, shallow-scheme is not Scheme exactly.)

 What is shallow?